-Add the spice mixture to the meat and stir with your hands until well incorporated; the mixture will look homogenous and will begin sticking to the bowl.
+Add spice mixture to the meat and stir with your hands until well incorporated; the mixture will look homogenous and will begin sticking to the bowl.

-2 minutes.
-Add the remaining crushed ice and continue process- ing until the mixture is completely smooth, 4 to 5 minutes more.
+Transfer meat to the bowl of a food processor, add half the crushed ice and process until all of the ice has dissolved, 1 to 2 minutes.
+Add the remaining crushed ice and continue processing until the mixture is completely smooth, 4 to 5 minutes more.
 Note: The temperature of your meat during this mixing step is critically important.
-Its temperature should never rise about 40°F/4°C; work efficiently during this step of the process.
+Its temperature should never rise about 40°F (4°C); work efficiently during this step of the process.

-Spoon 2 tbsp of the meat mixture into a nonstick frying pan and spread into a thin patty.
+Spoon 2 tablespoons of the meat mixture into a nonstick frying pan and spread into a thin patty.
 Cook the test patty over low heat until cooked through but not browned.
 Taste the sausage for seasoning and adjust as necessary.

 Press a sheet of parchment paper or plastic wrap directly on the surface of the meat to prevent oxidation, then cover the bowl tightly with plastic wrap and refrigerate overnight.
-Alternatively, you can vacuum-seal the farce.
+Alternatively, you can vacuum seal the farce.

 Stuff the sausage into the sheep casings and twist into links.

-Meat grinder, food processor, vertical sausage stuffer
+Meat grinder, food processor, vertical sausage stuffer, smoker